 According to the written response he received from the ministry, Imanem was charged with “supporting terrorist activities and inciting ethnicity [sic] hatred and discrimination,” and Ayhan for “illegally providing national intelligence to foreign forces.”

-In China’s view, Munirdin said that he is considered to be part of an “enemy force.”
+In China’s view, MUN said he is considered part of an “enemy force.”

 “[Previously] I was not willing to speak to the media as a complainer and a victim because of my position,” he said.
 But now, “I have to do this for my mother and sister-in-law, who are in prison because of me.”